codewithosama03/codewithosama03/README.md

 ### Notes

-This profile documents my learning journey, projects, and growth as a frontend developer.
+This profile documents my projects, technical growth, and preparation for professional frontend development roles.